MySmile/mysmile/docs/source/Technical Specifications/Menu.rst

 .. rubric:: Footnotes

-.. [#f1]  Click on Logo is always follow to the first page from menu.
-Therefore changing menu order automatically change link for Logo.
+.. [#f1]  Click on Logo is always follow to the first page of the menu.
+Therefore changing menu order automatically changes the link for Logo.
 .. [#f2] "Main page" is recommended page with slug name "index".
 .. [#f3] The optimal number of the main menu.